postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/authorization.md

 > You can use these auth types with Newman and Postman monitors as well as in the app.

 When you select a type, Postman will indicate which parts of the request your details will be included in, for example the header, body, URL, or query parameters.
-Click __Preview Request__ to see how your auth data will be added to the request before attempting to send it.
+Postman will add your auth details to the relevant parts of the request as soon as you select or enter them, so you can see how your auth data will be sent before attempting to run your request.

 ![Preview Request](https://assets.postman.com/postman-docs/preview-request-auth.jpg)